Disaster relief stories often make it sound as if help appears from nowhere.

 Relief extended beyond shelter

-The best reporting on the farm after the fires showed that the work did not stop at emergency beds and meals.
+The best reporting on the farm after the fires showed that the work extended beyond emergency beds and meals.

 The Zirkinds also used the farm as a base for deliveries, outreach, fundraising, and longer-term help.
 J. reported that the couple opened the property to displaced residents and tourists, organized fundraising, and looked for ways to help families facing the island’s brutal housing costs after the immediate crisis passed.